CyprienBouton/HousingPriceAnalysis/README.md

 # Installation

-To use this project, first clone the repo on your device using the command below:
+If you want to contribute to this project, first clone the repo on your device using the command below:
 ```
 git clone git@github.com:CyprienBouton/HousingPriceAnalysis.git
 ```